-- Stress Incontinence– In this type, the person may experience a leak of urine when they perform physical activity that puts pressure on the bladder.
+- Stress Incontinence– The person may experience a leak of urine when they perform physical activity that puts pressure on the bladder.
 This may include physical exercise, lifting heavy objects, or even from sneezing or coughing.
-This type of incontinence often occurs due to changes female anatomy and nerves which can from childbirth, aging and even weight gain.
+Often occurs due to changes female anatomy and nerves which can from childbirth, aging and even weight gain.

-- Urge Incontinence – This type of incontinence occurs when the urge to urinate occurs suddenly, giving the person little time to find a restroom and often making it difficult to participate in normal social activities.
+- Urge Incontinence – Occurs when the urge to urinate occurs suddenly, giving the person little time to find a restroom and often making it difficult to participate in normal social activities.

-- Mixed Incontinence– is a combination of stress and urge incontinence with one type often being worse than the other.
+- Mixed Incontinence– A combination of stress and urge incontinence with one type often being worse than the other.